adamovic1337/Cheatsheets/src/Docker.md

 docker build [options] <path|url>
 ```
 - `--tag, -t`: Name and optionally a tag in the `name:tag` format
+- `--file, -f`: Name of the Dockerfile (Default is PATH/Dockerfile)

 ### Create a tag TARGET_IMAGE that refers to SOURCE_IMAGE
 ```powershell